 Senior Communications Officer

-Debby joined the International Budget Partnership in November 2018 as Senior Communications Officer to lead on writing/editing and to collaborate with all staff on building awareness of and support for their work.
-She has worked as a consultant, writer, technical editor, economist, regional planner, teacher, and in administration and finance roles with a wide-ranging group of organizations including IBP, the Open Government Partnership, the Financial Transparency Coalition, IFPRI, the Delta Cost Project, the World Bank, UNDP, the Smithsonian and others.
-She has a bachelor’s degree in economics from Harvard University and a master’s in public affairs from the Woodrow Wilson School of Public Policy at Princeton.
+Debby joined the International Budget Partnership in November 2018 as Senior Communications Officer to lead on writing/editing and on a range of program communications and outreach.
+She has worked as a consultant for the Open Government Partnership and the Financial Transparency Coalition and for years as a technical editor, policy analyst, economist, regional planner, teacher, and in administration and finance roles with a wide-ranging group of organizations including the Delta Cost Project, the World Bank, IFPRI, the Smithsonian, UNDP and others.
+She has a bachelor’s degree in economics from Harvard University and a master’s in public policy and development economics from the Princeton School of Public and International Affairs.